 In any event, the issue of Judas' role in events has been a subject of controversy in the Church since it all happened.
-Countless theological debates have ranged and raged over whether Judas was acting on his own will, or had lost his mind, or was driven by Satan, or was even urged by Jesus and/or God, so this new discovery is more 'same old, same old.'
+Countless theological debates have ranged and raged over whether Judas was acting on his own will, or had lost his mind, or was driven by Satan, or was even urged by Jesus and/or God, so this 'new' discovery is really more of the 'same old, same old.'

-The official version, or versions as the case may be, received that stamp of officialdom in 382 B.C. when it was decided and announced which of the books that were circulating at the time would be included in the Bible, and perhaps more importantly which ones were not.
+The official version of the bible, or versions as the case may be, received that stamp of officialdom in 382 B.C. when it was decided and announced which of the books that were circulating at the time would be included in the bible, and perhaps more importantly which ones were not.
 As one commentator in the New York Times said, "I suspect the gospel of Judas was not one of the close calls in this process."

-And it's abundantly clear from our reading what the author of the Gospel of Mark thought about Judas and his actions, namely "better not to have been born."
+And it's abundantly clear from our reading what the author of the Gospel of Mark thought about Judas and his actions, namely that it would be "better not to have been born."
 Mind you, if he hadn't, then there would possibly have been no betrayal, and thus no cross, and we wouldn't be here this morning!